VersaliXis/mvx-winter-challenges/README.md

 ```

 ### Explanation
-The smart contract allows users to issue SNOW tokens by calling the `issueTokenSnow` endpoint.
+The smart contract allows users to issue SNOW tokens by calling the `issueTokenSnow` endpoint and sending 0.05 EGLD (current cost to issue a token).

 ---